 The level of the math class in which you'll be required to enroll will be determined once you've taken the math placement exam.

 For information about math placement tests, contact the PASS (Programs Assisting Student Study) Office at 432-552-2630.

-Many students are interested to find out what courses they can take during their freshman year at UT Arlington.
+Many students are interested to find out what courses they can take during their freshman year at UT Permian Basin.
 Review the approved UT Permian Basin course listings to find out what courses are available.
 (A printable list (pdf) of approved courses is also available.)

 If you choose to attend UT Permian Basin as part of CAP, the university will contact you after you submit your online CAP agreement with information about orientation and class registration.
 Be sure to consult an academic advisor before making final decisions about the courses you take.